typedb/typedb-docs/11-query/04-delete-query.md

 If we had instead written the query as `match $t isa travel, has start-date $st;  $st == 2013-12-22"; delete $st isa start-date;`, we would have deleted the instance of `start-date` with value `2013-12-22` and its association with all other concept types that previously owned it.

+Note also that you must not specify a type for the attribute when deleting, as this creates a derived isa.
+You must use `delete $t has $st`, _not_  `delete $t has startdate $st`.

 ## Delete Role Players from Relations